CZDanol/QtDiscordIPC/README.md

 1. Create an app on the Discord Developer Portal.
 2. Set the redirect URI to `http://localhost:1337/callback`
 3. Copy Client ID and Client Secret from the Oauth2 tab on the portal and give it to the application.

+## TODO
+* Auth key renewal on background
+* If oauth json file is invalid but exists, it screws up and does not work (check oauth validity, first locally, then against discord, then eventually reauth)
+* Receive message that was not expected as a command response signal
+	* In sendCommand, check receiving command nonce, if does not match, signal it as a standalone message
+	* Also connect to readyRead and read data if not blocking waiting for a message